- Living on Campus

 - Do not leave notes on your door indicating your absence from your residence hall.

-- Do not allow salesmen or solicitors into the hall.
-These people should be reported to your RA, the Office of Residence Life, or Public Safety.
+- Do not allow anyone unaccompanied by you or another resident to enter into the residence halls.
+These people should be reported to your RA, the Office of Residence Life, or University Police.

 - Money or valuables should not be left in your room.
 Transfer large amounts of cash into checking accounts.
 Guard credit cards carefully.